hypo69/hypo/src/webdriver/chrome/readme.md

 browser.quit()
 ```

 The `Chrome` class automatically loads settings from the `chrome.json` file and uses them to configure the WebDriver.
-You can also specify a custom user-agent when initializing the WebDriver.
+You can also specify a custom user-agent and pass additional options during WebDriver initialization.

 ### Singleton Pattern

-The `Chrome` WebDriver follows the Singleton pattern.
-This means that only one instance of the `Chrome` WebDriver will be created.
-If an instance already exists, it will reuse the same instance and open a new window.
+The `Chrome` WebDriver uses the Singleton pattern.
+This means only one instance of the WebDriver will be created.
+If an instance already exists, the same instance will be reused, and a new window will be opened.

 ## Logging and Debugging

 The WebDriver class uses the `logger` from `src.logger` to log errors, warnings, and general information.
-Any issues during initialization, configuration, or execution will be logged for easy debugging.
+All issues encountered during initialization, configuration, or execution will be logged for easy debugging.

 ### Example Logs